-OM 11.1 - Computerized Maintenance Management System Credit 1 points Applicability Verification Required All projects.
-Design Review Construction Review Performance Review
+OM 11.1 - Computerized Maintenance Management Credit

+System 1 points

+Applicability Verification Required

+All projects.
+Design Construction Performance

+Review Review Review

 Prerequisite OM 11.1 The school district shall purchase and use a computerized maintenance management system (CMMS) in the new or renovated school.
-If the district already uses a CMMS, the system must be expanded to incorporate automated maintenance scheduling for the new or renovated school. -------------- --------- --
+If the district already uses a CMMS, the system must be expanded to incorporate automated maintenance scheduling for the new or renovated school. renovated scriool.